featuresmith/wrimo/CONTRIBUTING.md

 ├── package.json           # Node.js dependencies
 ├── .mise.toml             # Development tool versions
 ├── .github/workflows/     # CI/CD automation
-│   ├── infra.yml          # Cloudflare Pages deployment
+│   ├── infra.yml          # Wrangler Worker deployment
 │   └── auto-merge.yml     # Auto-merge PRs
 └── infra/                 # Infrastructure as code
     ├── providers.tf       # OpenTofu providers
-    ├── pages_project.tf   # Cloudflare Pages config
+    ├── worker.tf          # Cloudflare Worker config
     ├── variables.tf       # Variable definitions
     └── outputs.tf         # Output definitions
 ```

 ## Deployment

-The site is automatically deployed to Cloudflare Pages when changes are merged to `main`.
-You don't need to worry about deployment - just focus on your changes!
+The site is automatically deployed as a Cloudflare Worker when changes are merged to `main`.
+The Wrangler workflow handles the deployment, so you can focus on your changes!

 ## Questions?